-One of the reasons they are horse tack blinkered is because their noses have grown so long they can’t see around them anymore.
+One of the reasons they are horse blinkered is because their noses have grown so long they can’t see around them anymore.
 It ain’t the yellow brick road anymore when it leads to Orange Julius in the Oval Office.

 The practice of yoga doesn’t demand you sign on the dotted line.
 It doesn’t squeeze you into any forgone conclusions.
 It doesn’t ask for your loyalty.
 What you get out of it is what you put into it, not the other way around.
 There’s no Church of Yoga or Chamber of Commerce of Yoga or Supreme Court of Yoga.
-It’s a way of life anyone can practice in the backyard, at work, and out in the wide blue yonder.
+It’s a way of life anyone can practice in their backyard, at work, and out in the wide blue yonder.

 The fly in the ointment is asana practice.
-If the other seven limbs of the eight limbs of yoga make all the sense in the world, why does what passes as yoga on the mat pass itself off as the by the book way to work out the body in order to sustain health and fitness so that our minds spirit energies stay strong and on track?
+If the other seven limbs of the eight limbs of yoga make all the sense in the world, why does what passes as yoga on the mat pass itself off as the by the book way to work out in order to sustain health and fitness so that our minds spirit energies stay strong and on track?

 There’s always something sketchy about orthodoxy.

 When did you start needing a fitness membership at a yoga studio in order to practice yoga?
 Why are there so many yoga classes at Planet Fitness Gold’s Gym Anytime Fitness?
-Does anybody just make it up at home anymore, or not?
+Does anybody just make it up at home for themselves anymore, or not?

 Why does Yoga Journal spit out articles like ’38 Health Benefits of Yoga’ month after month?